 Yermo is a tiny town located in the state of California.
 With a population of 623 people and just one neighborhood, Yermo is the 786th largest community in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Yermo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Yermo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Yermo are a mix of both white- and blue-collar jobs.
 Overall, Yermo is a town of managers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Yermo who work in management occupations (26.33%), office and administrative support (15.00%), and food service (14.00%).

 The overall crime rate in Yermo is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Yermo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Yermo doesn't have a public transportation system that people use for their commute.

 The population of Yermo has a very low overall level of education: only 7.63% of people over 25 hold a 4-year college degree or higher.